 Step 1: Blowing the Insulation into the Walls

 Now that you have completed the purchase of the materials for the project to install insulation in your wall, you need to make a cutout in the lower wall to blow insulation inside.
 Take a utility knife and score the lower level of the wall that you will insert the blower in.
 Use a hammer to make a hole in the wall that is large enough to insert the blower hose.
 You can also use the utility knife to cut out the insert for the hose.

-With the lower section of wall exposed, place the hose of the insulation blower insider and turn on the power.
+With the lower section of the wall exposed, place the hose of the insulation blower inside and turn on the power.
 Shake the hose end as the insulation material is blown inside, making sure to direct the hose as best as you can upward and to the side of the wall to completely fill the cavity with insulation.
 This will take approximately 20 to 30 minutes to complete with the blower operating at high capacity.

 Step 2: Repairing the Wall

-Once you have completed blowing the insulation into the wall cavity (and repeated this process for each of the walls that you are putting loose fill insulation inside) you need to patch the wall with a drywall patch kit that you purchased as part of your material list in the first article.
+Once you have completed blowing the insulation into the wall cavity (and repeated this process for each of the walls that you are putting loose-fill insulation inside) you need to patch the wall with a drywall patch kit that you purchased as part of your material list in the first article.
 Place the drywall patch over the hole that was created for the blower and secure it with the gauze-like tape.
 Place drywall mud over the tape to secure the patch over the hole.
 Once the mud has dried completely you need to use a sanding box to smooth the area and eliminate any seams created when applying the mud.
 After this has been done you can paint the wall where the patch was placed to complete the process.

-Remove any of the resulting debris, waste and materials that accumulated during the installation of the loose fill insulation.
+Remove any of the resulting debris, waste, and materials that accumulated during the installation of the loose-fill insulation.
 Repeat the repair work for all of the holes created.